SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 .. testcode:: comments
    :compile: true

-   -> /* this is also a comment,
+   -> /* This is also a comment,
-      but written over multiple lines */
+      but written over multiple lines. */

+.. x*  Bogus * paired with the one in the listing, to fix VIM syntax highlighting.

 Unlike multiline comments in C, multiline comments in Swift can be nested inside other multiline comments.